3 Days in Chicago Itinerary for First-Time Visitors

 So, being Chicago local, I have come up with this guide that is built for:

-- Anyone planning a Chicago 3 day trip who wants to see the highlights without feeling rushed
+• Also, I have designed itinerary such a way that anyone planning a Chicago 3 day trip who wants to see the highlights without feeling rushed

 As locals and long-time Chicago explorers I have designed this Chicago itinerary first time visitors actually enjoy.
 I have considered realistic pacing, smart neighborhoods and tips that will help you save money.